kvarak/dnd/docs/_Classes/warlock.md

 | 7 | When you cast a spell, dark tentacles seem to reach up from under your skin before disappearing.
 | 8 | You sometimes ask personal questions instead of offering greetings.

 #### The Pact
 You’ve made a pact with an ancient oceanic entity known as the Keeper of the Depths.
 As life teems within the seas, so do the secrets of the forgotten ages – sunken cities, ships lost at sea, and treasures unimaginable gone to the darkest currents that churn with horrible tentacles and creatures from nightmare.
 The Keeper watches over all this hidden knowledge, and harvests ever more in its endless pursuit of the unspoken secrets of the universe.
 In the deepest crevices where sunlight has never been seen, all oceans are one to the Keeper of the Depths, and its desire is insatiable.

 ### Secrets of the Lost
-Starting at 1st level, your patron visits you in your dreams, stealing fragments of your experiences in exchange for hidden knowledge.
-Whenever you finish a long rest, you gain proficiency with two skills or languages of your choice.
-You remain proficient in these until you finish another long rest, at which point you can choose new ones to replace them.
+Your patron visits you in your dreams, stealing fragments of your experiences in exchange for hidden knowledge.
+Whenever you finish a long rest, you gain 2 skills points to spend on non-combat skills.
+You have these skills until you finish another long rest.

 ### The Depths of Knowledge
-Also at 1st level, you can perform a 10 minute ritual to focus your awareness on the region around you.
+You can perform a 10 minute ritual to focus your awareness on the region around you.
 For 1 minute you can sense whether the following types of creatures are present within 1 mile of you (or within up to 6 miles if you are on the ocean or underwater): aberrations, celestials, dragons, elementals, fey, fiends, and undead.
 This feature doesn't reveal the creature's' location or number.

 ### Sailor’s Nightmare
-At 6th level, you can curse your enemies, using the weight of ethereal water to drag them into the sea’s embrace.
-As a ***bonus action***, you can curse a creature within 60 feet for 1 minute.
+You can curse your enemies, using the weight of ethereal water to drag them into the sea’s embrace.
+As a ***bonus action***, you can curse a creature within 60 ft for 1 minute.
 While the creature is afflicted by this curse, it cannot jump or fly, and it treats all terrain as difficult terrain.
-If the creature is flying or swimming, at the start of each of its turns it must succeed at a Strength saving throw or descend 60 feet.
+If the creature is flying or swimming, at the start of each of its turns it must succeed at a Strength saving throw or descend 60 ft.

 After you use this ability, you must complete a long rest before you may use it again.

 ### Madness of the Deep
-At 10th level, the Keeper’s gaze looms over you.
-Whenever you take damage, you can use your ***reaction*** to unleash a wave of black ink to cloud the air in a 10-foot radius of your current location for one minute, heavily obscuring the area.
+The Keeper’s gaze looms over you.
+Whenever you take damage, you can use your ***reaction*** to unleash a wave of black ink to cloud the air in a 10 ft radius of your current location for one minute, heavily obscuring the area.
 Hostile creatures that end their turn within the area must make a Wisdom saving throw against your warlock spell save DC.
 If they fail, they are frightened until the start of your next turn and must attempt to escape the cloud.

 Once you use this feature, you can’t do so again until you finish a long rest.

 ### Hunger for Knowledge
-Starting at 14th level, you can summon the terrible maw of the Keeper to appear before you as an action.
-A massive beak surrounded by tentacles appears and attempts to grab a target of your choice within 30 feet.
+You can summon the terrible maw of the Keeper to appear before you as an ***action***.
+A massive beak surrounded by tentacles appears and attempts to grab a target of your choice within 30 ft.
 When a creature is targeted, it must make a Strength saving throw against your warlock spell save DC to shake off the grasp of the horror.
 If the target fails, it is dragged into the beak and bitten, taking 6d10 piercing damage and 6d10 psychic damage.
 If this is enough to reduce the target to 0 hit points, you can choose to have them be swallowed whole by the mouth, consuming them.
 Either way, the maw then immediately disappears.

 Once you summon this maw, you can’t do so again until you finish a long rest.

 If the maw consumes a creature using this feature, your patron visits you in your dreams during your next long rest and grants you a boon in return for the sacrifice.
 Choose any spell of 5th level or lower from the warlock or wizard spell lists.
 You can cast this spell twice using a warlock spell slot, after which it is lost.
 The spell is also lost if you sacrifice a new creature and select a new spell using this feature.